MayankSethi27/HeartDisease-Predictor/README.md

 The dataset used contains features like age, sex, chest pain type, resting blood pressure, cholesterol levels, and more.

-## Dataset

-The dataset for this project was obtained from Kaggle.
-You can access it [here](https://www.kaggle.com/datasets/amirmahdiabbootalebi/heart-disease).

 ## Models Used

 1. **Random Forest Classifier**: A robust ensemble learning model used for classification tasks.